shiyou-t1c/The_Due_of_Eras/README.md

 The improvements to the program and the storyline mainly involve modifying the b1.gd and b1p/b1.tres files.
 If you have any suggestions, you can help us by submitting issues or pull requests.

+### Branch Naming Rules

+Here we are discussing narrative branches, not Git repository branches.
+Specifically, the naming rules for branch files such as "b1.tres".
+The key principle is that all branches share "b1.tres" as their parent branch. "b1.tres" serves as the entry point for the entire game.
+Branches within the "b1.tres" file will be named as "b1_1.tres", "b1_2.tres", etc., indicating their status as child branches of "b1.tres".
+Similarly, branches within the "b1_1.tres" file will be named "b1_1_1.tres", "b1_1_2.tres", and so forth.

+For different language versions, the filename must include a language identifier.
+For example, Chinese versions should be labeled as "b1chinese.tres" or "b1_1_1chinese.tres", and these files should be placed in corresponding directories for their respective languages.

+Images need to be placed in the "picture" folder, named by appending "p" and a number directly after the current branch name.
+For example, in the branch file "b1_1english.tres", since images are language-agnostic, we omit the language identifier.
+Thus, they should be named like "b1_1p1.png", "b1_1p2.png".
+If an image is reused across branches, name it as "b1_1p4_and_b1_1_1p1.jpg".
+Audio files should be placed in the "sound_effects" folder, named by appending "a" and a number directly after the current branch name.
+Since audio may be language-dependent, we retain the language identifier.
+For example, "b1_1chinese_a1.wav".
+For language-agnostic audio, name them like "b1_1a1.wav".If an audio file is reused, it should be named like "b1_1chinese_a1_and_b1_1_1a1.wav".

 ### contact and networks